 Going a full week or longer between scans can allow unauthorized access to your network to go undetected for days or more.
-As the DBIR reminds us, 82% of data breaches are complete in a minutes or less.
+On average, companies don’t know they’ve been breached for 207 days and another 70 days to contain the breach.
 Without real-time file integrity monitoring software, your organization could fail to notice you're under attack until it's far too late to stop anything.

 How to Mitigate Integrity-Based Risks: